Ghosts Next Door

 Benny was just a puppy when we got her from the Humane Society.
 She was black all over with a tuft of white on her chest.

 Lazi found three jobs within a week and a half.
-He worked as a part-time limo driver and did a second part-time job at a food-mart.
+He worked as a part-time limo driver and did a second part-time job at a food mart.
 Over the weekend, he worked part-time with a landscaping company.
-When he was home, he was humble and didn't say much, even though he spoke English very well.
-However, he was a great help in making sure the yard and house were clean.
+When he was home, he was humble and didn't say much, even though he spoke English well.
+However, he was a great help in ensuring the yard and house were clean.
 Our kids were curious about him and followed him everywhere.
 In the end, they helped him with all the cleaning.
-As a gesture of thanks, he cooked dinner for us quite often and tried to give us money for what he felt was part of the rent.
-We never accepted it but made it a point to let him know that he needed the money more than we did.
+As a gesture of thanks, he often cooked dinner for us and tried to give us money for what he felt was part of the rent.
+We never accepted it but made it a point to let him know he needed more money than we did.
 His helping out around the home was more than enough payment for us.

 ~

-One afternoon, we packed the kids and Benny up in the van for our weekend family time where we drive around the island and then stop at a random beach for a picnic and swimming.
+One afternoon, we packed the kids and Benny up in the van for our weekend family time, where we drove around the island and then stopped at a random beach for a picnic and swimming.
 I reversed the van out of the garage when I saw Lazi standing outside the fence, talking to a lovely Filipino woman with wild hair and an even more wild look in her eyes.
-She wore a white gauzed blouse and khaki shorts that was belted around the waist.
-On her feet were sandals that appeared to be handwoven from sennit or hemp.
-There was also something feral about her, something almost dangerous; she seemed as if she were going to lash out at Lazi when he least expected it.
+She wore a white gauzed blouse and khaki shorts belted around the waist.
+On her feet were sandals that appeared handwoven from sennit or hemp.
+There was also something feral about her, almost dangerous; she seemed like she would lash out at Lazi when he least expected it.
 She started to cry; she was emotionally distraught, but something didn't sit right with me.
-Simultaneously, as I am taking all of this in, Benny is losing her mind.
-She's jumping over all the seats and scratching and gnawing at the windows.
+Simultaneously, Benny is losing her mind as I am taking all of this in.
+She jumps over all the seats and scratches and gnaws at the windows.
 She's barking ferociously and frothing at the mouth; she wants to get out and attack the woman that Lazi is talking to.
-The woman takes notice of this and gives Benny a look of murderous irritation.
+The woman notices this and gives Benny a look of murderous irritation.
 I grab Benny by the skin on the back of her neck to hold her in place.
 I roll the window down, and my wife wraps both hands around Benny's jaw while I stick my head out the window.

 "Everything okay, Lazi?"